Menu

 Patients who are unsatisfied with the quality or amount of education received from hospitals for medication have an overall lower HCAHPS score for the country.
 It is also one of the most common reasons driving up hospital readmissions.
 Under these circumstances, hospitals have been looking for alternative ways to improve the patient’s awareness and education about the medications, enhance clinical efficiencies, and increase revenue generation.

-One of the successful examples of telehealth is Morristown Medical Center’s use of SmarTigr interactive patient engagement system.
+One of the successful telemedicine examples is Morristown Medical Center’s use of SmarTigr interactive patient engagement system.
 It helped educate patients about their medications, improve their communication channels, and raise awareness among patients for their retail pharmacy services.

 The hospital created a “Retail Pharmacy” option in its SmarTigr system to enable patients to access various information pages.
 This included: